FabioArnez/LaREx-website/content/index-about.md

 LaREM confidence score signal in Object Detection with BDD-100K

+## TL;DR
+We use the entropy from _noisy_ representations to detect distribution shifts.

 ## Abstract
 Distribution shift detection is paramount in safety-critical tasks that rely on Deep Neural Networks (DNNs).